chinapedia/wikipedia.abstract.en/Page/Svalbard.md

 Transport

-Longyear01.jpgs are an important mode of transport in Svalbard, such as here at Longyearbyen]]
+s are an important mode of transport in Svalbard, such as here at Longyearbyen]]

 Within Longyearbyen, Barentsburg, and Ny-Ålesund, there are road systems, but they do not connect with each other.
 Off-road motorized transport is prohibited on bare ground, but snowmobiles are used extensively during winter—both for commercial and recreational activities.
 Transport from Longyearbyen to Barentsburg () and Pyramiden () is possible by snowmobile in winter, or by ship all year round.
 All settlements have ports and Longyearbyen has a bus system.[119]